 How will it affect cardholders?

 In the short term, nothing changes.
 Citi has done the right thing here by giving at least a years notice of the impending changes, and that also gives them 12 months to investigate alternative options, whether that is an expansion of the Citi-branded product or something else entirely.
-As of this posting, The Prestige Card still comes with an extensive list of benefits:

 It is always a shame to see the loss of a fantastic benefit like Admirals Club access, but it is worth bearing in mind that with the changes not taking effect until July 23, 2017, there is plenty of time for Citi to explore other options and benefits for the card.